Individual Development Accounts

-- IDA will contact participant within two weeks with request for more documentation and/or make an appointment to review IDA application
+- IDA staff will contact participant within two weeks to request any missing documentation or schedule an appointment to review the IDA application submittal.

 Once You Are Accepted

-Once accepted, IDA participants qualify for match grant funds only after they make at least the minimum monthly deposits from their wage income for a minimum of six months, complete financial literacy training, and get their target asset list approved.
+Once all documents are accepted and agreements are signed, IDA participants are authorized to open an IDA bank account.
+They qualify for match grant funds only after they make at least the minimum monthly deposits from their wage income for a minimum of six months, complete a financial empowerment workshop, and get their target asset purchase list approved.
 If saving for a business, assets must be listed in an approved business plan.